-Before deciding on what terms they will offer you a loan (which they base on their risk), lenders need to find out two things about you: whether you can pay back the loan, and how committed you are to repay the loan.
-To assess your ability to pay back the loan, they look at your income and debt ratio.
-In order to calculate your willingness to repay the mortgage loan, they consult your credit score.
+Before deciding on what terms they will offer you a loan, lenders want to know two things about you: your ability to repay the loan, and your willingness to repay the loan.
+To assess your ability to pay back the loan, lenders look at your debt-to-income ratio.
+To assess your willingness to repay the loan, they consult your credit score.

-Deliquencies, payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scoring.
-Your score is calculated from the good and the bad of your credit history.
-Late payments count against you, but a consistent record of paying on time will improve it.
+Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
+Your score is calculated wtih positive and negative information in your credit report.
+Late payments count against you, but a record of paying on time will improve it.

-Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is enough information in your credit to generate an accurate score.
-Should you not meet the criteria for getting a credit score, you may need to establish a credit history before you apply for a mortgage loan.
+Your credit report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is sufficient information in your credit to calculate a score.
+Some folks don't have a long enough credit history to get a credit score.
+They may need to spend some time building credit history before they apply for a loan.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.